-If there is one thing that I’ve learnt about anger its, control it before it takes control of you, essentially anger management.
+If there is one thing that I’ve learnt about anger its, control it before it takes control of you!

-Do you know almost every time we get angry, it’s because something isn’t going that way we have versioned or visioned it.
-It is not going our way.
-The feeling of anger arises as our minds we react to our interpretation of how the situation we are in should flow.
+Do you know almost every time we get angry, it’s because something isn’t going the way we have versioned or visioned it.

 This could happen for a million reasons.
-However its a manifestation of our displeasure over something that happened in our childhood an incident form the past, or situation we find ourselves in currently.
+However its a manifestation of our displeasure over something that happened in our childhood.
+An incident from the past, or a situation we find ourselves in currently.

-When these situations occur we feel angry because either we feel we are being either threatened or attacked or We feel we are being given a raw deal and treated unfairly.
+When these situations occur we feel angry because, firstly, either we feel we are being either threatened or attacked and secondly we feel we are being given a raw deal and treated unfairly.
 This leads to a growing feeling of powerlessness that frustrates us and causes us to be angry.

 ANGER feeds of EGO and lives off fear

-Before you understand ‘what do I do when I’m angry it is important according to me to understand the cause of this growing anger within
+Before you understand ‘what do I do when I’m angry’ it is important to understand the cause of this growing anger within.

-We live in a dog-eat-dog world and therefore it is important to prove that you were powerful and in control.
-This thought and feeling process is driven by our ego
+We live in a dog-eat-dog world and therefore it is important to prove that you are powerful and in control.
+This thought and feeling process is driven by our ego.

-In anger the Ego or feeling of ‘I’ separates itself from the others and as a reaction prompts our brain to protect us from a perceived sense of unfairness or injustice being meted out to us or the physical or mental threat to us.
+In anger, the ‘Ego’ or feeling of ‘I’ separates itself from the others.
+Therefore, as a reaction prompts our brain to protect us from a perceived sense of injustice being meted out to us or the threat to us.

 While anger itself is not always prompted by the ego many a time it is the fact that you are letting it grow and not checking it is a result of your ego.
-And your ego is a by-product of fear.
+Your ego is a by-product of fear.

 What you need to realize is that the ego that is egging you on to anger and the anger may result in you hurting the other mentally or physically even.
-If you can reason this out in your brain.
-You will stop playing into your ego every time you are angry.
+Only if you can reason this out in your brain will you stop playing into your ego every time you are angry.
 You will then, only then make the effort at anger management.

-All of us express the irritation and the anger within differently.
+All of us express our irritation and the anger within differently.
 Anger begins in the amygdala a part of our primate brain responsible for our flight or fight responses.

-This, in turn, causes your muscles tense up heart rate and breathing accelerates.
+This, in turn, causes your muscles to tense up, heart rate and breathing to accelerate.
 As it increases your attention gets focused on the target of your rage.
 Now other hormones like adrenaline and noradrenaline are released and you are now ready to fight.

-The amygdala is a super-efficient threat warning system so it overrides the prefrontal cortex the part of the brain responsible for thought and reason However if you train yourself to become aware of your anger increasing you can reverse it by giving your prefrontal cortex the upper hand over your amygdala thus bringing reason into the getting angry equation.
+The amygdala is a super-efficient threat warning system.
+Therefore, it overrides the prefrontal cortex.
+It is the part of the brain responsible for thought and reason.
+However, if you train yourself you will become aware of your anger.
+Increasingly you can reverse it by giving your prefrontal cortex the upper hand over your amygdala, thus bringing reason into the getting angry equation.

 Learning to manage anger properly is a skill that has to be learned, instead of something we are born with, an instinct.

-Are you the kind of person who shouts screams and slams doors sometimes even turning abusive even violent when you are hopping mad.
+Are you the kind of person who shouts screams and slams doors?
+Do you sometimes even turn abusive and violent when you are hopping mad?
 Do you feel so overwhelmed by the emotion that you lash out at the object of your rage?

 People who use sarcasm or mockery as a way to hide their feelings, typically express this form of anger.
 They tend to avoid confrontation with people or situations and begin ignoring the person they are angry with.

 This is probably one of the most common, of the bunch.
-Retaliatory anger usually occurs as a direct response to someone else lashing out at you… has that happened to you once or twice?
+Retaliatory anger usually occurs as a direct response to someone else lashing out at you… has that happened to you often?

 The Anger Path

-Every moment of our lives as we travel along with it we interpret the moment based on my past experiences, biases connected with the moment we have stored in our brain.
+Every moment of our lives as we travel along, we interpret the moment, biases connected with the moment we have stored in our brain.

 I know friends who gnash their teeth and even clench their fists when they are angry.
-Each one of us gets what I call early warning signs of an oncoming anger storm, but behind this is another force within that is hard to beat, the ego
+Each one of us gets what I call early warning signs of an oncoming anger storm.
+However, behind this is another force within that is hard to beat, the ego.

 THIS TOO SHALL PASS